 GlobeMed at Arizona State University partners with ICOD Action Network in Lyantonde, Uganda to support housing and sanitation projects for orphans affected by HIV/AIDs.

 GlobeMed at Arizona State University + ICOD Action Network

 GlobeMed at Arizona State University | Tempe, Arizona

 ICOD Action Network | Lyantonde, Uganda

 The current HIV prevalence in Lyantonde district is about 13.5 percent.
 Poverty is endemic in Lyantonde district; over 82 percent of households survive below the Uganda’s subsistence level of Ugshs.5000 (USD $3.00) per week.
-Without adequate income, it is increasingly difficult for vulnerable households to access basic necessities of life.

 “ICOD Action Network is interested in working with students because of their passion and commitment towards community development projects.
 Students can contribute to our effectiveness, provide ideas on how to improve our projects and also support our work.
 Our projects are inspiring and can be good learning experiences for students.
 That’s why we always encourage them to directly get involved in planning and implementation of the project alongside our staff and volunteers.”

 – Ahabwe Mugerwa Michael, Founder of ICOD Action Network